Abuse in Assisted Living Facilities

 - Failure to provide sufficient care to residents after an accident

 - Failure to provide medications or store medications adequately

 - Failure to follow admission and discharge policies required by state regulations

 The GAO cites that the primary factors relating to these problems are inadequate staff training and high staff turnover.
 This suggests that staff in assisted living facilities do not have adequate knowledge of the residents and their physical and mental health problems, while the residents do not know the staff and feel insecure.
 In cases where residents have dementia, more aggressive incidents of mistreatment by staff are likely.

 Are private facilities safer for residents?

-An ongoing concern is the question of whether care is better in for-profit or not-for-profit assisted living facilities.
+An ongoing concern is the question of whether care is better in for-profit or nonprofit assisted living facilities.
 Recent studies report that there is a smaller risk of abuse at facilities with higher service fees.
-However, the World Health Organization reports that privately owned facilities often enforce cuts in areas essential for maintaining quality of care, such as medical equipment and human resources, which may lead to neglect and abuse of residents, particularly older patients.
+However, the World Health Organization (WHO) reports that privately owned facilities often enforce cuts in areas essential for maintaining quality of care.
+This includes areas like medical equipment and human resources, which may lead to neglect and abuse of residents, particularly older residents.

 Numerous studies confirm the need for protection of vulnerable residents in assisted living facilities.
 It is important to establish enforcement systems in facilities as well as government controls for periodically evaluating the efforts of facilities towards preventing abuse and prioritizing patient satisfaction.
 Policies also need to be in place to close facilities that fail to meet standards.